Wednesday, December 30, 2009

 An Oct.
 13 article over at investorsinsight.com discusses STRATFOR's new analysis.
 This geopolitical intelligence service is very well respected and is not given to alarmist rumor mongering.
 In late 2008, when there were many signs that a strike was being readied, an Aug 3 story by Reuters read "U.S. Israel attack on Iran Unlikely: STRATFOR Founder".
 The main reason was the growing financial crisis, which, as I've mentioned before, may have been the only stay of execution for Iran.
 But now, the well considered opinion reads "STRATFOR: Odds of War With Iran Spiking".
 Quoting their write-up:

-"A new topic has rocketed to the top of STRATFOR's international concerns: the possibility of a war between the United States and Iran.
+But STRATFOR doesn't believe gasoline sanctions have any realistic chance of working even if Russia seriously wanted to cooperate (which is doubtful) because the black market opportunities are too uncontrollable and too lucrative.
+Russia, Israel, Obama, and everybody knows this.
+They may go through the motions of more meetings and sanctions talk, but the enrichment deal was probably the last chance for a peaceful resolution."A new topic has rocketed to the top of STRATFOR's international concerns: the possibility of a war between the United States and Iran.
 There has been much discussion of this topic for years now, and STRATFOR has tended to dismiss it; there is a great chasm between remedial uranium enrichment programs and having a deliverable nuclear weapon.
 But events in the third quarter added credibility to the scenario...

 The opening weeks of the fourth quarter will be dominated by 11th-hour negotiations primarily between but not limited to Washington and Tehran to see if war can be avoided.
 Washington and its allies will seek formal, transparent oversight for the entire Iranian nuclear program, and failing that, sanctions on the Iranian sector that is most vulnerable to foreign pressure: gasoline imports."